Airspace-Encounter-Models/airspace-encounter-models.github.io/techdoc.md

 ## Manned Uncorrelated-Unconventional Model

 A set of nine individual Bayesian network models encompassing ultralights, gliders, balloons, and airships.
 This model is based on more than 96,000 unconventional aircraft tracks.
+These models were developed developed in response to the uncorrelated-conventional model not being sufficiently representative all types of noncooperative aircraft.

 <details> <summary> M. W. Edwards, M. J. Kochendedrfer, J. K. Kuchar, and L. P. Espindle, “Encounter Models for Unconventional Aircraft, Version 1.0,” Massachusetts Institute of Technology, Lincoln Laboratory, Project Report ATC-348, 2009.</summary>
 <p>